zoejohnston/gzoe/README.md

 # Gzip Style Data Compression

 This compressor is designed such that it can be used interchangeably with gzip.
 That is, gzip can be used to decompress files produced by this compressor.
-Like gzip, my compression uses two compression techniques: LZSS and prefix coding.
+My compressor uses the DEFLATE algorithm to achieve compression.
+This algorithm makes use of two compression techniques: LZSS and prefix coding.

 My implementation is broken up into a few different files.
 Functions relating to LZSS are found in *lzss.c* and functions relating to prefix coding are found in *prefix_code.c*.
 The file *gzoe.c* imports the headers for both of these files.
 Headers for outside code are also imported by *gzoe.c*.
 These include the *output_steam* files by Bill Bird, and CRC++ by Daniel Bahr.
 More detailed citation can be found in each file.